Dosage Form: tablet

 Small reductions in hematocrit occurred more often in Acarbose tablets-treated patients than in placebo-treated patients but were not associated with reductions in hemoglobin.
 Low serum calcium and low plasma vitamin B6 levels were associated with Acarbose tablets therapy but are thought to be either spurious or of no clinical significance.

-Additional adverse events reported from worldwide post marketing experience include hypersensitive skin reactions (e.g. rash, erythema, exanthema and uticaria), edema, ileus/subileus, jaundice and/or hepatitis and associated liver damage (See PRECAUTIONS.)
+Additional adverse events reported from worldwide postmarketing experience include fulminant hepatitis with fatal outcome, hypersensitive skin reactions (e.g. rash, erythema, exanthema and urticaria), edema, ileus/subileus, jaundice and/or hepatitis and associated liver damage, thrombocytopenia, and pneumatosis cystoids intestinalis (see PRECAUTIONS.)

-There have been rare postmarketing reports of pneumatosis cystoides intestinalis associated with the use of alpha-glucosidase inhibitors, including Acarbose tablets.
-Pneumatosis cystoides intestinalis may present with symptoms of diarrhea, mucus discharge, rectal bleeding, and constipation.
-Complications may include pneumoperitoneum, volvulus, intestinal obstruction, intussusception, intestinal hemorrhage, and intestinal perforation.
-If pneumatosis cystoides intestinalis is suspected, discontinue Acarbose tablets and perform the appropriate diagnostic imaging.
+There have been rare post-marketing reports of pneumatosis cystoides intestinalis associated with the use of alpha-glucosidase inhibitors, including Acarbose.
+Pneumatosis cystoides intestinalis may present with symptoms of diarrhea, mucus discharge, rectal bleeding and constipation.
+Complications may include pneumoperitoneum, volvulus, intestinal obstruction, intussusception, intestinal hemorrhage and intestinal perforation.
+If pneumatosis cystoides intestinalis is suspected, discontinue Acarbose and perform the appropriate diagnostic imaging.